emilysas/Bowling_Score_Card/README.md

 * 10 frames per game

 		- The first 9 frames allow one or two throws
-		- The 10th frame can has two to three throws (in the event of a strike or spare)
+		- The 10th frame can have two to three throws (in the event of a strike or spare)

 * 10 pins at the beginning of each frame